Students

 Be a friend, not a bystander

-The Watching or forwarding mean messages gives the bullies power and hurts victims even more.
+The watching or forwarding mean messages gives the bullies power and hurts victims even more.
 If you can, tell bullies to stop.
-If you can’t stop the bully, at least try to help the victim and report the behaviour using the red button below.column.
+If you can’t stop the bully, at least try to help the victim and report the behaviour to an adult.

 Click here for more information on dealing with cyberbullying and staying safe online.

-• At Belmont Park School, we offer a range of clubs for the pupils to attend both after school and during half-term holidays.
+At Belmont Park School, we offer a range of clubs for the pupils to attend both before and after school.